msi-ris/CHURP/README.md

 # `gopher-pipelines` Recfator
 This repository contains the Python refactoring of `gohper-pipelines`.

+## Testing
+A test dataset is located at `/panfs/roc/scratch/konox006/gopher-pipelines_test`.
+It contains tutorial RNAseq reads in `fastq/` and the hg19/GRCh37.p13 release of the human genome in `genome/`.

+The fastq files are simply the `Tutorial_File_R1.fastq` and `Tutorial_File_R2.fastq` file copied over with new names.
+All R1 files are identical and R2 files are identical.
+This shouldn't matter for testing purposes.

 ## TODO
 These are some discrete tasks that need to be accomplished within major divisions of the pipeline: